The Undertaker: Return of the Deadman (2004–2007)

-It was revealed in late July that UPN had pressured WWE to keep Hassan off their network, effectively removing him from SmackDown!.
-The Undertaker defeated Hassan at The Great American Bash to become the number one contender to the World Heavyweight Championship.
-After the match, The Undertaker delivered a Last Ride through an open stage ramp onto a concrete floor to Hassan.
-It was reported that Hassan sustained serious injuries and had to be rushed to a nearby medical facility, writing Hassan off television.
-Several days later, Long (kayfabe) banned Hassan from SmackDown!.
-It was revealed years later that Hassan was about to receive a major push by winning the World Heavyweight Championship from Batista at SummerSlam on August 21 and thus breaking Randy Orton's record for being the youngest World Heavyweight Champion in WWE history.
+The Undertaker defeated Hassan at The Great American Bash on July 24, and afterwards delivered a Last Ride through an open stage ramp onto a concrete floor to Hassan, giving Hassan kayfabe serious injuries and writing him off television.
+Hassan was originally due to have defeated the Undertaker at the pay-per-view, and receive a major push by going on to win the World Heavyweight Championship from Batista at SummerSlam on August 21 and becoming the youngest World Heavyweight Champion in WWE history.

-On the following episode of SmackDown!, The Undertaker lost to JBL in a number-one contender's match, once again due to interference from Orton, reviving their feud that was put on hiatus.
-At SummerSlam, Orton defeated The Undertaker in a WrestleMania rematch.
-The storyline intensified as the two tried to get into the head of one another with dark mind game tactics and use of caskets, leading to a handicap casket match at No Mercy on October 9, in which The Undertaker lost to Randy and his father "Cowboy" Bob Orton.
-After the match, the Ortons poured gasoline on the casket and set it on fire (a throwback moment to one of The Undertaker's most infamous attacks received and done by Kane doing the same to him at the 1998 Royal Rumble).
-When the charred casket was opened, however, The Undertaker was absent, presented as having vanished.
+On the following episode of SmackDown!, the Undertaker lost to JBL in a number-one contender's match, once again due to interference from Orton, reviving their feud that was put on hiatus.
+At SummerSlam, Orton defeated the Undertaker in a WrestleMania rematch.
+The storyline intensified as the two tried to get into the head of one another with dark mind game tactics and use of caskets, leading to a handicap casket match at No Mercy on October 9, in which the Undertaker lost to Randy and his father "Cowboy" Bob Orton.
+After the match, the Ortons poured gasoline on the casket and set it on fire (a throwback moment to one of the Undertaker's most infamous attacks received and done by Kane doing the same to him at the 1998 Royal Rumble).
+When the charred casket was opened, however, the Undertaker was absent, presented as having vanished.

 The Undertaker resurrected at the Survivor Series on November 27 when the druids delivered a casket that was struck by lightning and went up in flames.
 The Undertaker then burst from the flaming casket in rage, battering and brutalizing an entire ring full of wrestlers as a message to Orton.
 Here, he reappeared still in hybrid form but with lessened Badass characteristics, eliminating several elements of his biker identity so that his Deadman side projected, most notably, replacing loose-fitting cargo pants with his Deadman spandex, and less use of the Last Ride finisher.
-The Undertaker returned on the December 2 episode of SmackDown! to haunt Orton and set up a Hell in a Cell match at Armageddon on December 18.
-After The Undertaker won their brutal Hell in a Cell encounter, in effect, settling his 9 month long feud with Orton, Calaway took a brief hiatus from professional wrestling.
+At Armageddon on December 18, the Undertaker defeated Orton in a Hell in a Cell match to end the rivalry.